TransistorFM/theme-docs/README.md

 ```

 Include a template with a local variable:
-Note: this doesn't quite work yet w receiver
 ```
 {% include 'episode' with episodes[0] %}
 ```

 Include a template for a collection:
-Note: this doesn't quite work yet w receiver, use a for loop for now
 ```
 {% include 'episode' for episodes %}
 ```